DanceEast's Exciting Events This Autumn

 Creative ballet will introduce children to the basics of ballet in a fun and relaxed setting, using movement stories and ballet-based activities to appeal to boys and girls alike.
 This creative movement class will enhance the development of motor skills as children balance, skip, leap and move to the music.

-DanceEast Springboard classes use dancing games, lots of fun and exercise to improve coordination, social skills and motor skills for children with additional needs.
-Springboard enables them to discover dance skills and create their own style, using creative dance to express their narrative, emotional and physical inhibitions.
+DanceEast Springboard classes for ages 7 – 11 support children with additional needs, using dancing games and exercises to improve co-ordination, social and motor skills whilst having great fun.
+Springboard enables children to discover dance skills and create their own style, using creative dance to express their narrative, emotional and physical sides.
 Springboard helps children to adapt to different situations and assist with their social, creative and physical development using props, themes and engaging stimuli.

 See incredible dance at the Jerwood DanceHouse